 Confirm the product also displays a safety mark from a Nationally Recognized Testing Laboratory such as UL, ETL, or CSA.
 This ensures efficiency claims are backed by a safety-certified build.

 We’ve organized EV chargers according to the five main North American certifications (CSA, ENERGY STAR, ETL, FCC, and UL) so you can compare them more easily.
 By grouping them this way, you can quickly see what each certification covers, how it’s recognized, and what it means for safety and compliance.
 This helps you avoid unnecessary research and choose a charger with confidence.
+Our Home EV Charger Certifications guide covers all five marks side by side with verification steps for each.

 We offer independent EV charger reviews and guides.
 ENERGY STAR® is a registered trademark of the U.S. Environmental Protection Agency, and we are not affiliated with or endorsed by the EPA.